ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

 ### Sending files to the GitHub repository

-The final step before deploying our portfolio to CodeCapsules is to send the files located in our local portfolio folder to GitHub.
+The final step before deploying our portfolio to Code Capsules is to send the files located in our local portfolio folder to GitHub.
 Open your terminal and navigate to the top-level directory you created.
 This directory should contain the sub-directory that has the portfolio files.
 Enter each command in order:

 ```
 git init